nophead/NopSCADlib/docs/usage.md

 ### Project Description

 A description of the project can be placed in comments in Markdown format before the first include file.
-By default this is followed by the a picture of the main assembly unless the description contains any pictures.
+By default this is followed by a picture of the main assembly unless the description contains any pictures.

 The description can be divided into two or three sections using //! ***, which is a Markdown horizontal rule in a comment.
 If there is a second section it is placed after the table of contents and a third section will be placed after the parts list.